Is Your Fat Aging Faster Than You? How Adipose Tissue Controls Lifespan and Disease

 ✅ Right Now (Today)

-• Share this article with a friend, family member, or healthcare provider who cares about healthy aging
+Share this article with a friend, family member, or healthcare provider who cares about healthy aging.
+Write down one lifestyle habit from the Practical Applications section you will commit to this week.

 ✅ This Week

-• Speak with your doctor about your visceral fat levels — a DEXA scan or waist-to-height ratio can offer a useful starting point
+Speak with your doctor about visceral fat levels—a DEXA scan or waist-to-height ratio can offer a useful starting point.
+Ask whether an FGF21 blood test is appropriate for your health context.

 ✅ This Month